DaltonGorham/Fake-News-Detector/backend/README.md

 - **scikit-learn** - Machine learning
 - **lxml** - HTML parsing

-## Deployment

-The backend is deployed on Railway:
-- Automatic deployment on push to `main`
-- Environment variables configured in Railway dashboard
-- Health checks ensure service availability

 ## Development Notes

 - The API uses CORS middleware to allow requests from the frontend